Discover more about South African citizenship, including all of the requirements and how to go about submitting an application.

 Dual nationality in South Africa

-Some countries allow dual nationality; many do not, so you will need to check with the authorities in your country of origin to find out whether it is possible to acquire South African nationality alongside your existing nationality.
+Some countries allow dual nationality.
+Many do not, however; check with the authorities in your country of origin to find out if you can maintain both.
 Dual nationality is allowed in South Africa.
 Once you have the South African nationality, if you wish to acquire another nationality, you must apply to retain your South African nationality or you may lose it.

 For more information